0x1000000/ngSetState/NEW_README.md

 }
 ```

-**onStateApplied** applied hook is called each time when component state becomes consistent:
+**onStateApplied** hook function is called each time when the component state becomes consistent all transition functions have been called and no more changes detected:
 ```
 Transition:
 {} =>